 You want the best for your girl, at home, at school and in life.
-That's why Girl Scouts is happy to share straightforward, realistic, and proven parenting advice on everything from family pets to more serious issues like bullying and school struggles.
+That's why Girl Scouts is happy to share straightforward, realistic, and proven advice on everything from family pets to more serious issues like bullying and school struggles.
 Follow along with us as we share some of our favorite articles, and discover them all on GSUSA's Raising Awesome Girls page.
-Together, we can take the guesswork out of parenting and bring the fun back in!
+Together, we can take the guesswork out of parenting and mentoring and bring the fun back in!

 Every Girl's Ultimate Summer Bucket List